Warkanlock/warkanlock.github.io/_posts/2023-12-10-on-time-and-alphabets.md

 This process repeats, exhaustively exploring all possible actions in relation to the **Element**.

 In this microcosm, the act of choosing – to engage or to disregard – is fundamentally binary.
-Applying combinatorial theory, precisely the concept of combinations (nCr), where the order of actions is irrelevant, the model yields a finite set of potential scenarios.
-Here, `n` represents the total number of actions available in the universe, and `r` the number of actions executed.

 Given that each choice is independent (the discussion of interdependent actions is reserved for a more complex model), the total number of possible actions for each agent against an element is represented as:

 ```
 Actions = (C^N)